Astropad Slate Alternative for Windows, Linux & Android

 Astropad Slate workflow overview showing an iPad and Apple Pencil connected to a Mac-focused setup

-What VirtualTablet: Bluetooth Is
+What VirtualTablet Is

-VirtualTablet Bluetooth overview showing a mobile device connecting over Bluetooth to Windows, macOS, and Linux
+VirtualTablet: Bluetooth overview showing a mobile device connecting over Bluetooth to Windows, macOS, and Linux

-The Difference in Plain English
+Astropad Slate vs VirtualTablet in Plain English

 Quick Answer